elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-functionalism-differ-from-structuralism-in-its-approach-to-understanding-mental-processes.md

 url: /learn/psychology/questions/how-does-functionalism-differ-from-structuralism-in-its-approach-to-understanding-mental-processes
 score: -1.0
 related_article1:
-    id: 167718
+    id: 167715
-    title: What is the role of conditioning in behaviorism, and how does it differ from the concept of an unconditioned stimulus?
+    title: >-
+        What role does Darwin's theory play in the development of functionalism, particularly in terms of adaptation to the environment?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-conditioning-in-behaviorism-and-how-does-it-differ-from-the-concept-of-an-unconditioned-stimulus
+    url: /learn/psychology/questions/what-role-does-darwins-theory-play-in-the-development-of-functionalism-particularly-in-terms-of-adaptation-to-the-environment
 related_article2:
-    id: 167723
+    id: 167720
-    title: What are the key psychological characteristics studied in cognitive psychology, and how do they relate to cognitive development?
+    title: >-
+        What is the significance of the unconscious mind in Sigmund Freud's psychoanalysis, and how does it influence behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-psychological-characteristics-studied-in-cognitive-psychology-and-how-do-they-relate-to-cognitive-development
+    url: /learn/psychology/questions/what-is-the-significance-of-the-unconscious-mind-in-sigmund-freuds-psychoanalysis-and-how-does-it-influence-behavior
 related_article3:
     id: 167720
+    title: >-
-    title: What is the significance of the unconscious mind in Sigmund Freud's psychoanalysis, and how does it influence behavior?
+        What is the significance of the unconscious mind in Sigmund Freud's psychoanalysis, and how does it influence behavior?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-significance-of-the-unconscious-mind-in-sigmund-freuds-psychoanalysis-and-how-does-it-influence-behavior
 related_article4:
-    id: 167721
+    id: 167723
-    title: Describe the development of therapy in psychoanalysis, focusing on the talking cure and the concepts of resistance and transference.
+    title: >-
+        What are the key psychological characteristics studied in cognitive psychology, and how do they relate to cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-development-of-therapy-in-psychoanalysis-focusing-on-the-talking-cure-and-the-concepts-of-resistance-and-transference
+    url: /learn/psychology/questions/what-are-the-key-psychological-characteristics-studied-in-cognitive-psychology-and-how-do-they-relate-to-cognitive-development
 related_article5:
-    id: 167715
+    id: 167713
-    title: What role does Darwin's theory play in the development of functionalism, particularly in terms of adaptation to the environment?
+    title: >-
+        How did Edward Titchener contribute to the development of structuralism, and what was its transition to functionalism?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-darwins-theory-play-in-the-development-of-functionalism-particularly-in-terms-of-adaptation-to-the-environment
+    url: /learn/psychology/questions/how-did-edward-titchener-contribute-to-the-development-of-structuralism-and-what-was-its-transition-to-functionalism
 ---

 &nbsp;